tkam8/f5bigiq-setupguide/docs/class1/module1/lab2/module1.rst

 **Description:**

-This lab will deploy both BIG-IQ CM and DCD in AWS cloud.
+In this lab, we will deploy both BIG-IQ CM and DCD in AWS cloud.
 Refer to below AskF5 link if you need further details.

 `AskF5 Reference <https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-and-amazon-web-services-setup-6-0-0/2.html#guid-0fd6defe-1e5b-4414-bd5b-674a1630b828>`__